 - 1 teaspoon kosher salt

 - ½ teaspoon freshly ground black pepper

 - 2 cups wild rice blend I like Ralston’s Nature's Blend

 - 1 cup white cheddar cheese shredded

 - 1 cup Gouda cheese shredded

 - Preheat oven to 425 degrees F.

-- Once the rice is tender, stir in broccoli, ½ cup of the cheddar cheese, and ½ cup of the Gouda cheese.
+- Once the rice is tender, stir in broccoli, ½ cup of the cheddar cheese, ½ cup of the Gouda cheese, and the heavy cream cream.
 Check for seasonings and add salt and pepper to taste.
 Sprinkle the remaining cheese over the top of the casserole.

 - Bake casserole in the oven for 20 minutes, or until the cheese begins to brown.
 Serve warm.